-At the end of the financial year you need to close that current year’s account.
-In this article we will provide you with an essential checklist to guide you through the process.
+At the end of the financial year you need to close the current year’s account.
+In this article, we’ll provide you with an essential checklist to guide you through the process.

-When the financial year starts will depend on what country your business operates in.
+When the financial year starts and ends depends on what country your business operates in.
 In some countries, the UK for example, the financial year starts on the 1st of April.
-In other countries, the US for example, the financial year starts on the 1st of January.
+In countries like the US, the financial year starts on the 1st of January.

 2. Review and reconcile financial statements